Sustainability Governance

 - GRI 2-23

-Implenia is guided in its sustainability work by the UN’s Sustainable Development Goals (SDGs).
+Implenia is guided in its work by the UN’s Sustainable Development Goals (SDGs).
 The Group hopes that its sustainability efforts will help the global community achieve these goals, particularly the following ones:

 2025 goals